Yoga and Ayurveda

 Kapha dosha which is made up of earth and water

-To have optimal health these doshas are balanced, particularly your predominant dosha is balanced.
+To have optimal health these doshas need to be balanced, particularly your predominant dosha.

 When vata is imbalanced there can be anxiety, fear, depression, worry, insomnia.
 If pitta is out of balance we may have poor digestion, poor elimination, poor detoxification.
 When kapha is out of balance we may feel lethargic, tired, lacking energy and enthusiasm.
 So how do yoga and Ayurveda work together to help us stay in balance?